This is a story of how diamonds from Kelly's grandmother with love, turned into a beautiful wedding set for Kelly and James.

 Design Details to Use With Antique Diamonds

 Antique diamonds look their very best with old fashioned details like hand engraving and milgrain edges.
-Milgrain is like tiny beading and creates an edging like a frame around a picture.
+Milgrain engraving is like tiny beading and creates an edging like a frame around a picture.

 Charming older fashioned details allow antique diamonds that may not have the intense sparkle of the newer cuts to look just great.